housecurve/housecurve.github.io/docs/manual/file_formats.md

 ## Test signal

-A stereo [WAV](https://en.wikipedia.org/wiki/WAV) formatted audio file containing the "chirp" and "sweep" sounds.
+A stereo [WAV](https://en.wikipedia.org/wiki/WAV) formatted audio file containing the measurement tool's stimulus.
 Samples are 32-bit floating point.
-The sample rate is 44.1 KHz.
+The sample rate is 48 KHz.
 See [external stimulus](../usage/connecting.md#external-stimulus) for more information.